synw/django-instant/README.md

 # Publish to a private channel with an event class set
 publish("$users", "Message in logged in users channel", event_class="important")

+# Publish to a group channel
+publish("$group1", "Message for users in group1")

 # Publish to the staff channel with an extra json data payload
 data = {"field1":"value1","field2":[1,2]}
 publish("$staff", "Message for staff", data=data)